Hattozo/HatBot/README.md

 Yes, this bot is not that good because it only responds to commands, and not really powerful things.

-Also, forgot to mention, you can take the source code to make your own of it, and replace the client ID with your own.
+You can take the source code to make your own of it, and replace the client ID with your own.

+You can also change the prefix in your own bot if you are taking the source code.

 ## NOTICE!